AlexDeFoc/RDOPNG-MULTITHREAD-KINDA/README.md

 ---

+## A Personal Note

+I'd like to share that I embarked on this project with minimal prior knowledge of Python; I was truly starting from scratch.
+Over the course of more than 12 hours, I worked diligently, learning as I went along.
+A huge shoutout goes to ChatGPT 3.5 for being an invaluable companion in guiding me through this process.

+Throughout this journey, I was reminded of the phrase that encapsulates the spirit of many programmers: **"PLS FIX MY ENTIRE CODE, CHAT GPT!!!"** While I didn't ask for complete fixes, the guidance and insights I received from ChatGPT were immensely helpful in achieving my goals.

+---

 ## Workaround and Limitations

 This script provides a workaround for the limitations of having to apply changes to only one photo at a time and being restricted to single-thread processing.
 It leverages the power of parallel and iteration modes to enable efficient handling of tasks involving multiple images.